Jordan Marshall (American football): University of Michigan

+Freshman (2024)

 In June 2024, Marshall enrolled at the University of Michigan.
 In his freshman season, he had eight carries for 20 yards in the regular season.
 Against Northwestern on November 23, he also returned a kick 63 yards.
 On December 31, 2024, Marshall got his first career start in the ReliaQuest Bowl against No. 11 Alabama, tallying 100 yards on 23 carries.
 As a result, he received the most valuable player award.
 After the bowl game, Michigan head coach Sherrone Moore called Marshall "a special back" whose hard work "makes him different."

+Sophomore (2025)

 As a sophomore in 2025, Marshall began the season as the second running back, splitting time behind Justice Haynes.
 In game three against Central Michigan, Marshall scored his first two touchdowns of the season, rushing ten times for 52 yards.
 In game four against Nebraska, he had six carries for 80 yards, including a 54-yard touchdown.
 In game seven against Washington, Marshall earned his first start of the season, finishing with 25 carries for 133 yard and a touchdown.
 In game eight against Michigan State, he rushed 16 times for 110 yards and a touchdown as the Wolverines defeated their instate rival.
 In game nine against Purdue, Marshall was elevated as the starting running back after Haynes had surgery on his foot, and rushed for his third consecutive 100-yard game.
 Marshall had 25 carries for a career-high 185 yards and three touchdowns, finishing with 210 total yards.
 He was named the Big Ten Co-Offensive Player of the Week following the game.
 In game ten against Northwestern, Marshall rushed for his third straight 100-yard game, carrying the ball 19 times for 142 yards and two touchdowns before leaving the game with a shoulder injury.

+Junior (2026)

+In 2026, Marshall was voted by his teammates as a captain, an honor typically reserved for seniors.